 Little fucker.
 Go away!
 And eventually it did.
 Heading up to gasp some air, before diving back down to protect the Yongala and the poor souls resting within it for another couple of hours.
 I always find it a wee bit eerie diving where I know people have died, no matter how beautiful.

 The Yongala had one more close encounter for me before I was finished.
 A massive Bat Ray appeared out of nowhere, and cruised right in front of my face.
 My bubbles floating up and touching its pointy nose.
 It must have been about 2 metres across, and it was amazing.
 I’ve never been that close to an animal like that before.

 Thank you very much.

 When I finally got back to the camp site, the girls were all at the pool and Katie insisted I jump in immediately, to help her practice snorkelling.
-Although the pool seemed to be colder than the fucking sea, I happily obliged.
+Although the pool seemed to be colder than the bloody sea, I happily obliged.